 Data is shifted out of the SDO pin under control of the serial clock (SCK), see Figure 3.
-Whenever CS is HIGH, SDO remains high impedance and any externally generated SCK clock pulses are ignored by the internal data out shift register.
+Whenever $\overline{CS}$ is HIGH, SDO remains high impedance and any externally generated SCK clock pulses are ignored by the internal data out shift register.

-In order to shift the conversion result out of the device, CS must first be driven LOW.
-EOC is seen at the SDO pin of the device once CS is pulled LOW.
+In order to shift the conversion result out of the device, $\overline{CS}$ must first be driven LOW.
+EOC is seen at the SDO pin of the device once $\overline{CS}$ is pulled LOW.
 EOC changes real time from HIGH to LOW at the completion of a conversion.
 This signal may be used as an interrupt for an external microcontroller.
-Bit 31 (EOC) can be captured on the first rising edge of SCK.
+Bit 31 ( $\overline{EOC}$ ) can be captured on the first rising edge of SCK.
 Bit 30 is shifted out of the device on the first falling edge of SCK.
-The final data bit (Bit 0) is shifted out on the falling edge of the 31st SCK and may be latched on the rising edge of the 32nd SCK pulse.
-On the falling edge of the 32nd SCK pulse, SDO goes HIGH indicating the initiation of a new conversion cycle.
-This bit serves as EOC (Bit 31) for the next conversion cycle.
-Table 2 summarizes the output data format.
+The final data bit (Bit 0) is shifted out on the falling edge of the 32nd SCK pulse.
+On the falling edge of the 32nd SCK pulse.
+On the falling edge of the 32nd SCK pulse.
+This bit serves as $\overline{EOC}$ (Bit 31) for the next conversion cycle.
+This bit serves as the output data format.